deacona/disaster-response/README.md

 ![Distribution of Message Categories](plot_categories.png)

-Some of the categories were much more prevalent in the training data so we are likely to have more reliable results for these than some of the less frequently occuring ones.
-None of the training data was flagged with "child_alone" so we cannot currently use the model to predict this category.
+Some of the categories are much more prevalent in the training data so we are likely to have more reliable results for these than some of the less frequently occuring ones.
+Indeed, none of the training data was flagged with "child_alone" so we cannot currently use the model to predict this category.
+One way we could make our dataset more balanced - and hence produce more reliable results - would be **over-sampling** (i.e. adding more samples for under-represented classes).

 ![Distribution of Message Genres](plot_genres.png)